 National Management Resources (NMR) is the strategic partner to the College that manages grounds, facilities, maintenance and housekeeping.
 On a daily/nightly basis, NMR will be going through the campus to clean and sanitize.
 The current protocol is each classroom, hallway, bathroom and office is cleaned nightly.
 All surfaces are wiped down with Virex (a quaternary-based disinfectant proven to kill germs), the garbage taken out and the floor vacuumed.
 Classrooms and common areas are stocked with hand sanitizer for student and staff use, as well as Performex RTU, a disinfectant cleaner that meets CDC standards for effectiveness against viruses including COVID-19.
 In addition, all rooms on campus have had a detailed sanitization over the summer, including wiping down all surfaces, carpet extraction and extraction of chairs.

-Free nasal-swab testing is available through Erie County or Monroe County for people who show coronavirus symptoms or believe they have been exposed.
+Free nasal-swab testing is available through Erie County or Monroe County.
 Visit the Erie County NY Department of Health website or the Monroe County website to see the latest information about testing locations and services in your area.
 If you are an Erie County resident, you do not need a script or a healthcare provider to take advantage of the free COVID-19 testing.
 Call (716) 858-2929 to schedule an appointment.

 The Medaille College Student Health Center will also have COVID-19 self-collection kits, provided by Quest Laboratory, available for students experiencing symptoms or who have had exposure to a suspected or confirmed positive case of COVID-19.
-Students may take the test back to their residence and perform with the assistance of a telemedicine visit.
+Students may take the test back to their residence and perform it with the assistance of a telemedicine visit.
 Arrangements can be made for specimen drop off at the Buffalo campus Student Health Center, which will then be sent to Quest Labs.

 Testing for COVID-19 should be covered under the student’s health insurance.
 If a student does not have health insurance, a referral will be provided to obtain free testing through available testing sites in Buffalo.
 The College has contracted with Liberty Cab to provide transport to students who need it in order to take them to a drive-through testing site.